 Omi

 Child Marriage?
 In the 21st Century?
 You may wonder.
 Yet it is the truth of Rajasthan in India.
-The yellow landscape, heritage forts, and other societal truths.
+The yellow landscape, heritage forts, and other societal norms.

 Child marriage in Rajasthan